Skoli-Code/articles/ddj.net/article_DDJ.md

 ## Data collection and preparation
 Once we delimited our study perimeter and coded the scrapers needed for our various sources we started collecting data and ended up with more than 40k articles in our corpus.

 We did basic operations to clean it like removing empty articles and cleaning text from artefact like remaining javascript code or HTML entities.
-Then we noticed that newspapers tended to post articles with identical (or almost identical) content.
+Then we noticed that newspapers tended to duplicate the publication of articles with identical (or almost identical) content.
 This could be ignored but we considered that it could give artificial importance to certain terms / words in our analysis compared to other so we decided to remove those duplicates.

 Finally, in order to prepare our data for analysis we removed punctuation, lowered the case to improve measurement of the different terms (so "Muslim" and "muslim" can be counted as the same term) and we also removed the different stop words / tool words that didn't bring much information with them.